BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 3. On entering the game of choice the backdrop is chosen to reflect the game choice, and the choice of colours used in the design of the quiz game area is complimented by the colours within the backdrop, without distracting the users focus from the game.

-4. when the user selects the start game button, the questions are prompted in a random order and the user is never prompted with the same line-up of questions should they have played the quiz previously.
+4. When the user selects the start game button, the questions are prompted in a random order and the user is never prompted with the same line-up of questions should they have played the quiz previously.
 The user is asked the randomly chosen question and is prompted with a choice of four possible answers.

 5. On selecting their answer the user is immediately notified of their result as the correct answer button changes to green and the incorrect answer buttons change to red, and an informative message is displayed to the user which relates to the question and the correct answer.